-In addition, we have an investment in a limited partnership, FGI 1347 Holdings, LP, of which we are the sole limited partner.
+FG, together with its affiliates, is the largest stockholder of the Company.
+Mr. Cerminara, a member of our Board of Directors, is Chief Executive Officer, Co-Founder and Partner of Fundamental Global.
+We have an investment in a limited partnership, FGI 1347 Holdings, LP, of which we are the sole limited partner.
 FGI 1347 Holdings, LP was established for the purpose of investing in securities using a portion of the proceeds from our previously successful investment in Iteris, Inc. (Nasdaq: ITI), which was liquidated for a substantial gain.
 Affiliates of Fundamental Global serve as the general partner and investment manager of FGI 1347 Holdings, LP.
-During 2020, FGI 1347 Holdings, LP incurred total expenses of \$81,428 related to audit, legal and other professional services that were paid by the limited partnership directly to the third-parties for services rendered on behalf of the limited partnership.
 Fundamental Global has not received any management fees or performance fees for its services to the limited partnership.
 Principals of Fundamental Global serve on the board of directors of portfolio companies and receive compensation for their service.